Common Misconceptions About ESD Products

 May 12, 2025

-In this blog, we’ll debunk some of the most common myths about ESD products to help ensure better protection practices in your workplace.
+In this blog, we'll debunk the most common myths about ESD products to help ensure better protection practices in your workplace.

 Myth #1: "If I'm wearing an ESD wrist strap, I don't need any other protection."

 Truth: While ESD wrist straps are a crucial line of defense, they are only part of a complete ESD control system.
-Wrist straps ground the person wearing them, but if you're not also using ESD-safe mats, tools, and flooring, you’re still at risk of discharging static to sensitive components.
-A holistic approach is necessary to ensure full protection.
+Wrist straps ground the person wearing them — but if you're not also using ESD-safe mats, tools, and flooring, you're still at risk of discharging static to sensitive components.
+A complete ESD program requires layered controls — no single product is sufficient on its own.

 Myth #2: "You only need ESD protection when working on open electronics."

 Truth: Static-sensitive devices can be damaged even when enclosed in what seems like protective casing.
-Latent damage—where a component is weakened but not immediately broken—can still occur.
+Latent damage — where a component is weakened but not immediately broken — can still occur during handling, packaging, and transport.
 ESD protection should be used throughout the entire handling and production process, not just during obvious repair or assembly work.
+Latent ESD failures pass functional test, reach the customer, and generate costly field returns.

-Truth: Standard clothing, especially made of synthetic materials, can generate static charges.
-ESD garments are designed to dissipate these charges safely.
-Wearing an ESD lab coat over your clothes helps prevent static from your body or clothing from damaging components—even when you're properly grounded.
+Truth: Standard clothing — especially synthetic materials like polyester — can generate thousands of volts of static charge through normal movement.
+ESD garments are designed to dissipate these charges safely through carbon fiber or conductive grid construction.
+Wearing an ESD lab coat over your clothes helps prevent static from your body or clothing from damaging components — even when you're properly grounded at the wrist.

 Myth #4: "If I don't feel a static shock, there's no risk."

-Truth: Human beings typically only feel static discharges at around 3,000 volts.
-However, many electronic components can be damaged by as little as 100 volts—or even less.
-The absence of a visible or tactile shock doesn’t mean there’s no ESD risk.
+Truth: Humans typically only feel static discharges at around 3,000 volts — but many electronic components can be damaged by as little as 100 volts.
+The absence of a visible or tactile shock doesn't mean there's no ESD risk.
+In fact, the most damaging ESD events are often completely imperceptible to the operator.
 Always use proper protection regardless of what you feel.

 Myth #5: "All ESD mats and surfaces are the same."

 Truth: Not all mats or surfaces labeled "ESD" are created equal.
-ESD Mats can be conductive, dissipative, or insulative, and each type serves a different purpose.
-Selecting the right material and ensuring it's correctly grounded is critical to maintaining an effective ESD-safe environment.
+ESD mats can be conductive, dissipative, or insulative — and each type serves a different purpose.
+Selecting the wrong type, or using a mat that isn't correctly grounded, provides no ESD protection.
+An ungrounded ESD mat is just a colored rubber mat.
+Always verify ground connections at the start of each shift.

 Myth #6: "I can test my ESD protection gear once and forget about it."